 Two thirds of the container is filled with water and the remainder is pressurized air.

-How is a fire extinguished with an APW fire extinguisher?
+How is a fire extinguished with this type?

 Fire is extinguished by cooling the surface of the fuel to remove the HEAT element of the fire.

-Are there any recommendations for the placement of these fire extinguishers in a workplace or public area?
+Are there any recommendations for the placement of these units in a workplace or public area?

-The National Fire Protection Agency (NFPA) does recommend that offices, classrooms and assembly halls that mainly contain Type A combustible materials have one 2:A fire extinguisher for every three thousand square feet..
-For workers protection in the workplace OSHA requires that all employees have access to an extinguisher within seventy five feet of travel distance.
+The National Fire Protection Agency (NFPA) does recommend that offices, classrooms and assembly halls that mainly contain Type A combustible materials have one 2:A extinguisher for every three thousand square feet.
+For workers protection in the workplace, OSHA requires that all employees have access to a one within seventy five feet of travel distance.

 What type of fires should never be extinguished with an Air Pressurized Water (APW) fire extinguisher?

-Flammable liquid fires and electrical fires should never be extinguished with an air pressured water fire extinguisher.
-A flammable liquid fire could be spread with this type of extinguisher and an electrocution could occur if water is used to extinguish an electrical fire.
-Also, never use this type of fire extinguisher on a deep fat fryer fire in a commercial kitchen.
+Flammable liquid fires and electrical fires should never be extinguished with an air pressured water extinguisher.
+A flammable liquid fire could spread and an electrocution could occur if water is used to extinguish an electrical fire.
+Also, never use this type on a deep fat fryer fire in a commercial kitchen.
 An explosive type reaction could result.